Best Beaches In Sardinia – The Ultimate Guide to Finding Top Sardinia Beaches Province By Province

 Maimoni is another wonderful beach along the Cabras coastline.
 Here, you will enjoy some two km of light sandy beach with the white and pink quartz stones typical of the area.
 The name of this beach originates from the Phoenician god of rain and water, apparently linked to the nearby San Salvatore village where the little church was built on top of a pagan site.

 This beach, too, is part of the protected marine area of the Sinis peninsula.
-The water is of a gorgeous turquoise and the mistral wind makes a favourite spot for kite and wind surfing.
+The water is of gorgeous turquoise and the mistral wind makes a favourite spot for kite and windsurfing.
 The sea gets deep gradually so it’s safe also for children, but definitely be careful when it’s windy and the rough.

 INSIDER’S TIP: Make sure you rent a car in Sardinia because public transport is not efficient and with your own vehicle is the only way to reach all these beaches.

-This small sea resort is part of the Marina di Cuglieri area in Oristano province.
+This small sea resort is part of the Marina di Cuglieri area in Oristano province and one of the best beaches in Sardinia for children.
 It’s also along the western coast and you can actually choose between two small beaches plus a rocky section.

 The seafront boulevard runs all along the main beach.
 Once you get to the end, take the narrow paved path towards the rocks and you will see a white calcareous arch.
 You can either go down the stairs and relax on the small beach in front of the arch and swim to the rocks or keep going and reach the top of the arch.
 From here, you can descend to the base of the arch and directly swim there.